bob-ros2/vox/README.md

 -   **PortAudio**: `PyAudio` is a Python wrapper for the PortAudio library.
 You must install PortAudio on your system before `pip install pyaudio` will succeed.
     -   On Debian/Ubuntu: `sudo apt-get install portaudio19-dev`
     -   On macOS (with Homebrew): `brew install portaudio`

-### A Warning on `torch` and `numpy`
-These libraries rely on complex, compiled code. **Installation via `pip` can be a source of frustration**, especially when targeting GPU acceleration with `torch`.
-If you encounter build errors or performance issues, we strongly advise following the official installation guides:
--   **PyTorch (`torch`)**: [Official PyTorch Website](https://pytorch.org/get-started/locally/) - Use their command generator to get the correct version for your system and CUDA version.
--   **NumPy**: Usually installs smoothly, but if not, ensure you have the necessary system build tools (like `gcc` and `python-dev` packages).

-Using the provided `Dockerfile` is the best way to avoid these issues entirely.

 ---